 Hazardous Materials Storage

-The Licensee shall annually report their storage and usage of hazardous material to Polk County as required by SARA Title III and upon prior notice shall allow county staff members access to the site for purposes of determining compliance with reporting requirements.
+The Licensee shall annually report their storage and usage of hazardous material to Polk County as required by SARA Title III and upon prior notice shall allow county staff members access to the Site for purposes of determining compliance with reporting requirements.
 As part of the first report, the Licensee shall specifically address with narrative descriptions, data and maps, as appropriate, the location of the Hines Energy Complex, as a facility at which hazardous materials may be used, handled or stored, with respect to the following:

-1. access from the site to major transportation routes for ease and safety of transporting hazardous materials.
+1. Access from the Site to major transportation routes for ease and safety of transporting hazardous materials.

 [CUP 92-06 Condition No. 10A]

-2. access and reasonable response time to the site for properly-trained and equipped personnel to service potential hazardous materials accidents
+2. Access and reasonable response time to the Site for properly-trained and equipped personnel to service potential hazardous materials accidents

 [CUP 92-06 Condition No. 10B]

-3. the nearness and degree of sensitivity of surrounding land uses.
+3. The nearness and degree of sensitivity of surrounding land uses.

 [CUP 92-06 Condition No. 10C]

-4. the compatibility of the proposed use with respect to the nature of hazardous materials stored or used on adjacent sites.
+4. The compatibility of the proposed use with respect to the nature of hazardous materials stored or used on adjacent sites.

 [CUP 92-06 Condition No. 10D]

-5. the existence of surface water features, including drainage patterns and basin characteristics.
+5. The existence of surface water features, including drainage patterns and basin characteristics.

 [CUP 92-06 Condition No. 10E]

-6. the location of potable water supplies, private wells, public well fields, sinkholes, and other conduits for potential migration of contaminants.
+6. The location of potable water supplies, private wells, public well fields, sinkholes, and other conduits for potential migration of contaminants.

 [CUP 92-06 Condition No. 10F.

-7. atmospheric conditions, including but not limited to prevailing wind patterns.
+7. Atmospheric conditions, including but not limited to prevailing wind patterns.

 [CUP 92-06 Condition No. 10G]